amkh3780/Ticketing-Microservices/README.md

 GitHub Actions CI (`.github/workflows/ci.yml`) runs `npm ci`, `npm run build`, and tests for all services (excluding client tests) using Node 20.

 _Test note: using this branch to verify contribution visibility after time fix._

-_Test note: using this branch to verify contribution visibility after time fix._
-_Test note: using this branch to verify contribution visibility after time fix._